U.S. Justice Department resumes use of death penalty, schedules five executions

 The Justice Department said it has scheduled executions for five federal inmates who have been convicted of horrific murders and sex crimes, with more planned in the future.

-All five will be executed by lethal injection using a single drug - phenobarbital.
+All five will be executed by lethal injection using a single drug - pentobarbital.

+Since 2010, 14 states have switched to using pentobarbital to carry out more than 200 executions, after they were unable to obtain the chemicals needed to execute people using a drug cocktail.

 Those inmates include Daniel Lewis Lee, a white supremacist who was convicted in Arkansas for murdering a family of three, including an eight-year-old girl.